 So whatever “symptoms” you or your family may be experiencing, visit our Columbia chiropractic office today to learn more about how you could improve your overall health and well-being.
 And remember, you never need an appointment to visit, so stop in when it is convenient for you.
 We look forward to seeing you soon!

 Dr. Daniel Bell became part of The Joint Chiropractic team in 2021 as an associate in the Lexington SC clinic location and recently was named Clinic Director at Harbison.
-He received his bachelor’s degree in biology in 1980 from Albany State University, and his doctorate from New York Chiropractic College in 1984.
+He received his bachelor’s degree in biology in 1980 from Albany State University and his doctorate from New York Chiropractic College in 1984.